-For example, a substitutable column of Person_typ will have associated with it a hidden column for each of the attributes of Person_typ, namely: ssn, name, address.
-It will also have hidden columns for attributes of the subtypes of Person_typ: for example, the attributes deptid and major (for Student_typ) and numhours (for PartTimeStudent_typ).
+For example, a substitutable column of person_typ will have associated with it a hidden column for each of the attributes of person_typ: idno, name, and phone.
+It will also have hidden columns for attributes of the subtypes of person_typ.
+For example, the attributes dept_id and major (for student_typ) and number_hours (for part_time_student_typ).